Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Active Brownian particles

 with the coefficients $\tilde{b}_l$ for each dictionary term (see Eq.\eqref{eq.polarity2b}).

 The error is shown in Fig.~\ref{fig.ABP.error.n}(c).
 In this case, the error decreases in two steps.
 First, the error decreases significantly by the term $\Pe \nabla \rho^2$, and then it decreases slightly by the additional $5$ terms.
-Finally, the error saturates at $E \simeq 0.4$.
+Finally, the error saturates at $\NY{\tilde{E}(n)} \simeq 0.4$.
 The estimated terms are shown in Eq.~\eqref{eq.ABP.polarity}.
 The estimated terms, $f_1,f_2,f_3,g_1,g_2$, in Eq.~\eqref{eq.ABP.density} and Eq.~\eqref{eq.ABP.polarity} are polynomials of $\rho$ and linear functions of $\Pe$.
-The detailed expressions of the coefficients are shown in Appendix~\ref{appendix.ABP.coeff}.
+The detailed expressions of the coefficients are shown in Appendix~\ref{appendix.ABP.coeff}. \NY{ The estimation of the density equation works similarly to the Vicsek model, suggesting that the density is a hydrodynamic variable in this model. }